Vengeance (2001): Preliminary matches

-The fourth match was between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and Big Show and Kane for the Dudley Boyz's WWF Tag Team Championship.
+The fourth match was between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Big Show and Kane for the Dudley Boyz' WWF Tag Team Championship.
 Kane dominated in the beginning and tagged in Big Show.
-Big Show also dominated, but as he attempted a chokeslam, Bubba Ray held the ropes and raked the eyes of Big Show.
+Big Show also dominated, but as he attempted a chokeslam Bubba Ray held the ropes and raked the eyes of Big Show.
 D-Von tagged in but received a sidewalk slam from Big Show.
 Big Show then hit D-Von with a series of hip attacks.
 Kane and Big Show dominated in the ring, knocking the Dudleys out of the ring.
-Kane went to the top rope and jumped to the outside, knocking out the Dudleys.
-In the ring, Stacy Keibler tried to encourage the Dudleys, but The Big Show snuck up and pulled down her skirt.
-The Dudleys hit Kane with a double suplex and started working on him.
+Kane went to the top rope and jumped to the outside, knocking out the Dudley Boyz.
+In the ring, Stacy Keibler tried to encourage the Dudley Boyz, but Big Show snuck up and pulled down her skirt.
+The Dudley Boyz hit Kane with a double suplex and started working on him.
 They gave Kane a diving headbutt low blow, and a series of double-team maneuvers.
 They set him for the Dudley Death Drop but Kane kicked D-Von in the head and hit Bubba Ray with a clothesline.
 Kane tagged in Big Show, who tried to chokeslam D-Von but Bubba Ray hit him a chop block.
 Kane tried to hit D-Von with a flying clothesline but accidentally hit Big Show.
-Dudleys fell to the outside while Kane and Big Show argued in the ring.
-The Dudleys then hit The Big Show with a Hotshot onto an exposed turnbuckle for the win, retaining their title.
+The Dudleys fell to the outside while Kane and Big Show argued in the ring.
+The Dudley Boyz then hit Big Show with a Hotshot onto an exposed turnbuckle for the win, retaining their title.

 The fifth match was between The Undertaker and Rob Van Dam for Van Dam's WWF Hardcore Championship.
-Earlier in the match, Van Dam hit The Undertaker with a top-rope somersault.
+Early in the match, Van Dam hit The Undertaker with a top-rope somersault.
 The Undertaker crotched Van Dam on the top rope and knocked him to the outside.
 He tried to drive him into the ringpost, but Van Dam reversed and knocked him into the ringpost instead.
 Van Dam attacked The Undertaker with the barricade, and tried to hit a bodypress but The Undertaker punched him.
 The Undertaker tossed him over a railing and choked Van Dam on the floor.
 The Undertaker tried to use a steel chair, but Van Dam hit him with a fire extinguisher.
 He hit The Undertaker's head with a trash can, and a flying crossbody.
 They fought on the stage where Van Dam hit a somersault leg drop.
 The Undertaker drove Van Dam's head on the stage and attempted a Last Ride, but Van Dam held onto the stage.
 The Undertaker went backstage and came back with a chair but Van Dam kicked it.
 He hit a Rolling Thunder on the stage and a Chair Surf.
 He tried to hit a Van Daminator but missed, and The Undertaker hit him with the chair.
 The Undertaker chokeslammed Van Dam off the stage through a set of tables for the victory, and won his first and only WWF Hardcore Championship.